 For UK accommodation, you should check the terms of your booking and contact your provider to see what your options are.
 Getting your money back may be tricky if you decide not to travel and there are no restrictions in place.
 However, Under Content and Market Authority (CMA) Guidance, you should be entitled to most of your refund provided it was booked with a site that operates in the UK.
 It says If a consumer has to cancel due to Government public health measures meaning they cannot access those services, they should be entitled to a refund.

 Even in cases where stays have had to be cancelled because of the lockdown, we’ve found that some holiday cottage companies are refusing to refund customers.

 For more information read our guide on what to do if your UK break is affected by coronavirus.

 Should you cancel?
 Not yet.
 If you’re still hoping to go on the holiday and have already paid for the accommodation, keep your booking for now, but check the cancellation policy and the terms of your travel insurance.

 Cruises booked for summer 2020

-Most of the major cruise companies are provisionally planning to restart sailing in either April or early May, so if you’ve got a cruise booked after that, it’s probably going ahead as things stand.
+Many of the major cruise companies have cancelled sailings into June and July, but if you’ve got a cruise booked after that, it’s probably going ahead as things stand.

 So you’re unlikely to get a refund if you’ve already decided that you don’t want to go on your cruise this year, although there’s no harm in checking with the provider.
 However, you may be able to postpone the trip by up to two years.